marcwhitbread/sudoku/README.md

 <h4>AngularJS</h4>

-<p>MVC framework leveraged solely for 2 way model-view binding to reduce testing time that would have been impacted UI updates with jQuery.</p>
+<p>Original implementation used AngularJS, converted to jQuery based on requirements.
+Framework leveraged solely for 2 way model-view binding to reduce testing time that would have been impacted UI updates with jQuery.</p>

+<h4>jQuery</h4>

+<p>jQuery objects selected and HTML templates and stored in models for updating back to the view.</p>

 <h4>LESS</h4>